Panchajanya1999/aes-pd/README.md

 # Secure AES-256 Key Storage System

-A cryptographically secure system for creating and managing one-time-use AES-256 encryption keys using a prepared USB pendrive as a hardware key store.
+A cryptographically secure system for creating and managing one-time-use AES-256 encryption keys using a prepared `read-only no-filesystem` USB pendrive as a hardware key store.

 ## Table of Contents